jens-krypto/claude-continue/README.md

 ## Web Control Panel

-The daemon includes a web GUI for controlling sessions, available at:
+The daemon includes a web GUI for controlling sessions:

 **http://localhost:7777**